 Examining bones to tell the stories victims never shared

 Bartelink takes great enthusiasm in sharing his knowledge.
-His research focuses on the analysis and interaction of diet, stress, and skeletal health within prehistoric populations as studied through stable isotope analysis and paleopathological and nutritional stress indicators.
-He has served on many boards for anthropology, including as a past President of the American Board of Forensic Anthropology.
-He is a board certified Diplomate of the American Board of Forensic Anthropology (opens in new window) (D-ABFA Certificate #89) and a certified instructor for California’s Peace Officers Standards and Training.
+His research focuses on the analysis and interaction of diet, stress and skeletal health within prehistoric populations as studied through stable isotope analysis and paleopathological and nutritional stress indicators.
+He has served on many boards for anthropology, including as a past president of the American Board of Forensic Anthropology.
+He is a board certified diplomate of the American Board of Forensic Anthropology and a certified instructor for California’s Peace Officers Standards and Training.

 CLASS Alumni Award of Distinction for Global Engagement